Frequently Asked Questions

 dotted line 365

-The subtitles are essential so the judges can understand what is being spoken in your programme.
+The subtitles are essential so the judges can understand what is being spoken in your entry.
 For practical reasons, English is the common language.
-We even ask the English-language programmes to add subtitling because regional accents can be confusing for non-English judges.
+We even ask the English-language programmes to add subtitling because regional accents can be confusing for non-English judges (and even some UK judges!).
 See Rule 8

 How good must the subtitles be?